 It has pointy leaves and dense foliage with prominent cream/yellow colored stripes in the middle, but what makes it so special, in my opinion, is how easy it is to grow, maintain and store.

-They have glossy green leaves with cream color stripes, and they offer rich foliage along with vines.
+A Rio has glossy green leaves with cream color stripes, and they offer rich foliage along with vines.
 They blossom throughout the year and are great house plants.

 They do not require much attention but are sensitive to direct light, dryness, and low humidity.